 Bordeaux

-The city of Bordeaux is among France's most exciting, vibrant, and dynamic cities.
-The city boasts beautiful boulevards, restored neoclassical architecture, and a high-tech public transport system.
-Half of the city (18 sq km) is UNESCO-listed, making it the largest urban World Heritage site.
-There are many famous places worth visiting, such as the Herzog & de Meuron stadium, the decanter-shaped La Cité du Vin, and the Jean-Jacques Bosc bridge across the Garonne River.
+Bordeaux is one of France’s most dynamic and exciting cities.
+With its broad boulevards, beautifully restored neoclassical buildings, and efficient high-tech public transport, it perfectly blends old-world elegance with modern innovation.
+Half the city—an impressive 18 square kilometers—is listed as a UNESCO World Heritage Site, making Bordeaux the largest urban World Heritage area in the world.
+Highlights include the Herzog & de Meuron stadium, the decanter-shaped Cité du Vin, and the Jean-Jacques Bosc Bridge spanning the Garonne River.

 Pont de Pierre